alexrop/disaster_response_figure_eight/README.md

 # Project Motivation <a name="motivation"></a>

 The main motivation was to apply all the knowledge from the Udacity DSNP.
-It was a challenge at first, but after trying and making mistakes, the final goal was achived.
+It was challenging at first, but after trying and making mistakes (and fixing them), the final goal was achived.

 # File Descriptions <a name="files"></a>